-Due from Other Governments - The District is contracted by the Alliance to provide Administrative Lead services.
-The District invoices the Alliance monthly for Administrative Lead services provided, which includes staff time and expenses for professional consulting, IT support, project management and delivery.
+Due from Other Governments are receivables resulting from the contractual relationship between the District and the Alliance.
+The District is contracted by the Alliance to provide Administrative Lead services.
+The District invoices the Alliance monthly for Administrative Lead services provided, which includes staff time and expenses for professional consulting, IT support, project management, and delivery.